de-Boer-Lab/hashFrag/README.md

 | `stratify_test_split`      | `blastn_module`, `stratify_test_split_module` |
 | `create_orthogonal_splits` | `blastn_module`, `filter_candidates_module`, `identify_homologous_groups_module`, `create_orthogonal_splits_module` |

-One particular reason why users might want to call modules individually is that it enables the use of precomputed pairwise scores.
-Specifically, after identifying candidate pairs of sequences with the BLAST algorithm, instead of using BLAST-derived alignment scores, users can provide the optimal [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) local alignment scores for candidate pairs.
-We found this can improve recall at a given alignment score threshold.
+The main advantage of calling modules individually is that it enables the use of precomputed pairwise scores.
+For example, after identifying candidate pairs of sequences with the BLAST algorithm, instead of using BLAST-derived alignment scores users can provide the optimal [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) local alignment scores for candidate pairs.
+This may be particularly important for improving recall in cases where the degree of homology between a pair of sequences is "modest".

 When providing precomputed pairwise scores to hashFrag, the expected format is a tab-delimited file with 3 columns: `id_i`, `id_j`, and `score`.

 `example.tsv`
 ```